Jasper Jones director: “Everyone we wanted to be in the film said yes”

 Rachel, it must be apparent to you that your movie is poised to be a big success.

 I’m not sure about that!
 We had one screening in Alice Springs with my family and friends, and they said nice things, but of course I don’t believe them.
-The screening in Sydney was very positive.
+The screening iat the Hayden Orpheum was very positive.
 People said that we had lived up to the book, and been true to the book.
 But that’s the only two screenings I’ve been to.

 We believe this was a passion project for you?